iifl-logo

 Your Company

 Your Company is a NBFC registered with RBI since 22nd May, 2009.
-The mainstay of your Companys operations continued to be investments in various companies, under which steady dividend income flows appreciation in capital.
-During the year under review, your Company has earned income in the form of dividends, interest, and profit on sale of investments.
+The mainstay of your Companys operations continued to be investments in various companies, under which steady dividend income flows into the Company coupled with sustained appreciation in capital.
+During the year under review, your Company has earned income in the form of dividends, interest on Loan, interest on bonds and fixed deposits, and profit on sale of investments.

 Financial Performance

 Your Companys standalone and consolidated financial performance for F.Y.
-2024-25 vis a vis the previous year is given below: (Rs. in lakhs)
+2025 - 2026 vis–?–vis the previous year is given below:

 Segment-wise or product-wise performance